AkaSan242/Openclassroomproject/README.md

                         -getbookslink.py

+Create a directory 'csvfiles' the csvfiles will be write inside

 Create a directory 'booksimages' like that all books images will not be mixed with csvfiles (to keep your directory clean, yes good directory matter lol don't thank me)

 "by the way 'booksimages' is a convention i made you can choose another name but if you do open 'getbook.py' and change the name inside the fonction at the line